Gauge Theory in Riem(M): Discussion

 \paragraph{Acknowledgments}I would like to thank Julian Barbour for stimulating me to pursue this work and providing an inspiration.
 I would also like to thank besides himself, Sean Gryb, Tim Koslowski and Ed Anderson for countless discussions on the subject.

-The important result for a gauge theory in $\M'$ is the Ebin-Palais slice theorem \cite{Palais}.
+The important result for a gauge theory in $\M'$ is the Ebin-Palais slice theorem \cite{Ebin}.
 It is analogous to the usual slice theorem, and it is that which reveals the principal fiber bundle structure in $\super'$.
-Our description in a certain sense goes in the backward direction at the level of pre-requisites; in the first section we describe necessary material for the construction of a principal connection in $\M'$, with the principal aim being achieved in Theorem \ref{proj theo}.
-But only in the second section do we present the rigorous definition of a PFB in the infinite-dimensional sense.
-On the other hand, only the first section is heavily used in the main text, and is in this sense more practical.
-The second section gives the mathematical underpinnings of the argument, i.e. why the analogy between the free action of the $\DD$ group on $\M'$ and finite-dimensional principal fiber bundles is more than an analogy.
-But, barring some few exceptions of formal importance only\footnote{The more important being showing that the tangent map to the $\DD$ action indeed defines {\it fundamental vector fields}, in the sense of PFB's \cite{Bleecker}.}, it is largely independent from the main text.
+We describe necessary material for the construction of a principal connection in $\M'$, with the principal aim being achieved in Theorem \ref{proj theo}.
+But to see why the analogy between the free action of the $\DD$ group on $\M'$ and finite-dimensional principal fiber bundles is more than an analogy we refer the reader to \cite{Michorbook}.

 The material in the first section follows to a certain degree \cite{Ebin}, but for the reader's convenience we give a description in our language of the material necessary for us.
 I.e. the material necessary for rigorously defining and constructing the connection through the use of a metric in $\M$.
 Furthermore, the equivalent conditions on Theorem \ref{proj theo} are new and are one of the main characters in the main text.
-After that, we will of course not go through the entire construction of the slice theorem, but since much of what is used there proved necessary for us here, we will follow the path for the proof of said theorem, and part with the content of \cite{Ebin} mainly in the later elements of that paper.